Troubleshooting Kia ABS light: Common Causes & Problems

 Common Causes

 There are many reasons why the ABS light turns on in your Kia.
 The wheel speed sensor is the most common cause and the cheapest part to replace.
-Replacing a faulty speed sensor costs only $30 and can take about 30 minutes to replace.
-Other common causes are faulty ABS modules, weak batteries, and many more.
+Replacing a faulty speed sensor costs only $30 and can take about 30 minutes.
+Other common causes are faulty ABS modules, weak batteries, and more.

 Faulty ABS Wheel Speed Sensor